nabil2i/nabil2i/README.md

 ### Hi there 👋.
 My name is Nabil.
-I am a Telecoms & Software Engineer with a deep interest in Machine Learning and Artificial Intelligence.
+I am a Telecoms & Software Engineer with a deep interest in Machine/Deep Learning and Artificial Intelligence.
+I'm excited about providing appropiate, easy and sustainable solutions to concrete issues in the world using technology.

 ## Skills and Expertise
-Programming Languages: Python, C, SQL
+Programming Languages: Python, C, SQL, HTML/CSS

 Frameworks: Git, Vagrant, Wordpress